What is GEMSAS?

 In addition, it's important to note the recent extension in GAMSAT score validity, from two to four years, providing a broader window for your application efforts:

-- March 2024 GAMSAT scores remain valid for application cycles spanning 2024 to 2027.
+- March 2026 GAMSAT scores remain valid for application cycles spanning 2026 to 2029.

-- September 2024 GAMSAT scores are applicable from the 2025 to 2028 application periods.
+- September 2026 GAMSAT scores are applicable from the 2027 to 2030 application periods.

-Please note that not all universities accept the 4 year currency of GAMSAT results.
-Check the GEMSAS guide accordingly to see which universities do and don’t.
+Please note that not all universities accept the 4-year currency of GAMSAT results.
+Check the GEMSAS guide accordingly to see which universities do and don't.

 Understanding your GPA is as crucial as your GAMSAT score for effectively planning your application preferences.
 GPA is typically based on the most recent three years of study, making it essential to focus on your academic performance during this period.
 Each university has its unique way of evaluating GPAs, and GEMSAS plays a crucial role by calculating and ranking each applicant's GPA from their most to least preferred medical school.